 Serre-Hébuterne French Military Cemetery, Serre-les-Puisieux

 Serre-Hébuterne military cemetery was created between 1919 and 1923.
-It contains the graves and remains of French soldiers killed in action during fighting against the German front line at Hébuterne from 10th-13th June 1915; over a year before the main Somme Offensive of July 1916.
+It contains the graves and remains of French soldiers killed in action during fighting against the German front line at Hébuterne from 10th to 13th June 1915; over a year before the main Somme Offensive of July 1916.

 The cemetery is the final resting place of 834 French soldiers, of whom the remains of 240 lie in an ossuary.